Skip to main content

 Running 25+ prompts across five platforms, reading each response, tracking changes over time — it's a lot of manual work for something you'll want to repeat regularly.

 friendly4AI automates this.
-It queries all five LLMs, gives you an AI Visibility result plus an AI-Readiness Score based on 30+ technical parameters, and scores your site from 0 to 100.
+It queries all five LLMs, gives you an AI Visibility result plus an AI-Readiness Score based on 40+ technical parameters, and scores your site from 0 to 100.
 Free, no signup required — just enter your URL.

 If you find gaps — your brand missing, wrong descriptions, competitors taking your spot — the next step is understanding what influences these recommendations and what you can change.
+One concrete fix is opening each section with a direct answer the model can quote, so the LLM has a clean sentence to lift instead of guessing from filler.

 Related articles